mfey/units2/tutorial.md

     (op/> (fahrenheit 14) (celsius 0))
     (clojure.core/pos? (getValue (fahrenheit 14) celsius))

-Dauntless users can once again access more powerful version of `pos?`, `neg?`, etc., by turning off these warnings:
+Dauntless users can once again access a more advanced version of `pos?`, `neg?`, etc., by turning off these warnings:

     (binding [units2.ops/*unit-warnings-are-errors* false]
       (op/neg? (celsius (fahrenheit 14)))) ;; true

-Operations like `pos?` and `zero?` are not the end of our worries.
+However, operations like `pos?` and `zero?` are not the end of our worries.
 When all conversions between units are linear rescalings, arithmetic works fine; but when offsets are involved, even basic arithmetic may become ill-defined.
 There are checks that `+`, `-`, and `divide-into-double` don't give nonsense, e.g.

     (+ (fahrenheit 1) (celsius 1)) ;; --> Helpful Exception